mfourier/ufc-predictor/README.md

 This project aims to build a robust **binary classification model** to predict the winner of a UFC fight.
 The model estimates whether **Fighter Red** or **Fighter Blue** is more likely to win based on differences in physical attributes, fighting styles, and recent performances.

-By transforming fighter-level data into **relative feature vectors**, the model learns from historical outcomes and generalizes effectively to future matchups.
+By transforming fighter-level data into **relative feature vectors**, the model learns from historical outcomes and generalizes to future matchups.

 ---